TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory: System of TreeLoc++

 For each matched triangle pair, a 2D rigid transformation is estimated using \ac{SVD}-based alignment, from which the relative yaw $\theta_k$ is extracted.
 We exclude matches that yield a reflection with $\det(\mathbf{R}_k)<0$.
 The remaining angles are accumulated into a histogram to identify the dominant yaw $\theta^*$.
 The final inlier set is defined as:

 where $\tau_{\mathrm{yaw}}$ is a predefined angular threshold.

-This two-step process, DBH-based disambiguation followed by yaw voting, produces a correspondence set consistent in both local attributes and global pose.
-The resulting inlier set is then used for geometric verification and 6-DoF pose estimation.
+This two-step process, DBH-based disambiguation followed by yaw voting, yields correspondences consistent in both local attributes and global pose.
+The inlier set is then used for geometric verification and 6-DoF pose estimation.